 Category Archive: Air Receiver Tanks

-Air receiver tanks are a vital part of all compressed air systems.
+Compressed air tanks, often referred to as air receiver tanks, are a vital part of all compressed air systems.
 They help balance the supply of air from the compressor with the demand from the system by acting as a reservoir during peak times.
 Additionally, they can remove water from the compressed air system and minimize system pulsations.

 Achieving the maximum benefits from an air receiver tank necessitates choosing one that is properly sized for the compressed air system.
 In most cases, a receiver tank is sized at 2 gal/scfm.
 However, if big surges in demand are expected, the size is increased to between 4 and 10 gal/scfm.
 The following article goes into further detail about what an air receiver tank is, why it is important, and how to properly size one for a compressed air system.